xyproto/cxx/README.md

 ## Features and limitations

 * **No configuration files are needed**, as long as the *Sakemake* directory structure is followed.
-* **Auto-detection** of include, define and libarary flags, based on which files are included from `/usr/include`, using **`pkg-config`**.
+* **Auto-detection** of include, define and library flags, based on which files are included from `/usr/include`, using **`pkg-config`**.
 It also uses system-specific ways of attempting to detect which packages provides which compilation flags.
 Not all libraries, include files and cxxflags can be auto-detected yet, but more are to be added.
 * Built-in support for testing, clang, debug builds and only rebuilding files that needs to be rebuilt.
 * Uses the caching that is supplied by SCons, no ccache needed.
 * Does not use a `build` directory, it's okay that the `main` executable ends up in the root folder of the project. `main.cpp` can be placed in the root folder of the project, or in its own directory.